-I’d bet ‘a lot’.
-A lot of people openly admit that they hate their jobs and that they would quit if they could afford to.
-They won’t admit this to their superiors, but they’ll admit it to just about anyone else who will listen.
+How many times have you been talking about work with someone, and they say:”I hate my job”?
+A lot of people openly admit that they don’t like their jobs and that they would quit if they could afford to.
+They won’t admit this to their superiors, but they will admit it to just about anyone else who will listen.

 I Can’t Get No Job Satisfaction